funnypar/Learn-React/README.md

 5. In the fifth step, i want to create a small Project, and learn more about React (faraway) 👜

 6. In the next project, i want to create a Project, and learn more about States and setState in React (flashcard) 🤖

+7. Next , i want to create a Pdroject, and doing some practice in React (dayCounter) 👣

                     So let's do it now 🤠